 The Isaac Theatre Royal opened in 1908, and is New Zealand’s only operational Edwardian-style theatre.
-It replaced another Theatre Royal on the same street, which in turn had been built in the same place as the theatre’s first incarnation.
-Along the course of its lifetime, the Isaac Theatre Royal has undergone various refurbishments and renovations – including a massive post-quake restoration pursuit which was completed in 2014.
+It replaced another Theatre Royal on the same street, which had actually been built in the same place as the theatre’s first incarnation.
+Along the course of its lifetime the Isaac Theatre Royal has undergone various refurbishments and renovations, including a massive post-quake restoration pursuit which was completed in 2014.

 Christchurch Art Gallery

 is home to a substantial public art collection, and also showcases various national and international exhibitions throughout the year.
 It opened in 2003, replacing the city’s former Robert McDougall Art Gallery.
 Following the 2010 and 2011 earthquakes, the gallery’s premises were used as the local Civil Defence headquarters.
 Despite being designed to withstand seismic damage, the gallery remained closed until 2015 to receive extensive fortifications and refurbishments.